Bryce-Davidson/neuradraw-2/README.md

 You can create your own custom asset from scratch and extend one of the many contrllers to get it up and running

+state is readable as an object but should be saved with the function

 ```javascript
 // A simple basic contrlled asset